 How To Drive Traffic With Web Stories

 OK, above were the facts.
-Now we’re getting into theory about how to drive traffic with web stories.
+Now we’re getting into theory about driving traffic with web stories.
 I have a few thoughts on the matter.

 1) Target High-Volume and High-Competition Keywords

-If you’re attempting to break into a competitive niche, web stories are a fantastic opportunity to rank for keywords that you otherwise couldn’t compete for.
+Suppose you’re attempting to break into a competitive niche.
+In that case, web stories are a fantastic opportunity to rank for keywords you otherwise couldn’t compete for.
 Get a list of your impressions data from Google Search Console (or analytics) and sort your keywords by impressions.
 Go for the largest volume keywords that you have no business ranking for.
 Look for the big ones that you’re currently on page 2+ for.

 The problem is how can you be sure that Google will show web stories for a specific keyword?
 You can’t!
-It’s unclear if no-one has made a web story for a keyword yet or if Google’s simply never going to show them for that keyword.
+It’s unclear if anyone has made a web story for a keyword yet or if Google simply won’t show stories for that keyword.

 2) Make Engaging Content

-Many people fail with web stories because they treat it like Pinterest.
+Many people fail with web stories because they treat them like Pinterest Pins.
 They create graphics to entice users to click-through to their website.

 That’s not what Google asked for at all!